Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 >However, discontinuity-induced bifurcations cannot be examined in the same way, as there is no slow manifold in these cases.

-We will make more clear in the text that discontinuous systems are not being considered.
-Because all both theoretical models and activation functions for RNNs are at least continuous and piecewise smooth, we believe that this limitation still includes an essential part of relevant dynamical systems and that therefore our theory is very general.
+We will clarify in the text that discontinuous systems are not considered in our theory.
+Since all theoretical models and activation functions for RNNs are at least continuous and piecewise smooth, we believe this limitation still encompasses a significant portion of dynamical systems relevant for theoretical neuroscience, making our theory broadly applicable.

-Furthermore, the smoothness of the system determines how close and how smoothly the invariant manifold will change w.r.t. perturbation parameter.
-If there is no assumption about even continuity, then the system will not

-Finally, we rely on the minimal requirement of continuity of the vector field to be able to
-%%%

 >1.
 It is unclear under what conditions RNN dynamics can be decomposed into slow-fast form to which we can apply Theorem 1.